dtzxporter/DTZxPorterLanding/pages/tutorial.md

 - Not Supported - The asset is currently not supported for export.
 - Exporting - The asset is currently exporting in parallel.
 - Exported - The asset was exported successfully.
-- Error - An error occured while exporting this asset, you should report the name of it to me.
-(Make sure you didn't run out of disk space.)
+- Error - An error occured while exporting this asset.

+> **NOTICE**: If you get an error status, you should report the full name of the asset to me.

 ## ⚙️ Tool Settings
 Here is a list of all of the configurable tool settings and a description that goes with it:

-### Settings - General
+### General Settings
 - Load Models - Show assets that are models.
 - Load Animations - Show assets that are animations.
 - Load Images - Show assets that are images.